Neck Injury: Symptoms, Causes, and Treatment

 - Falls or sports-related injuries

-- Congenital deformities (in children)
+- Congenital malformations (in children)

-- T trauma to the head and neck
+- Trauma to the head and neck

-Diagnosis and Treatment of Neck Injury
+Diagnosis and treatment of neck injury

 Diagnosmetod | Behandlingsalternativ | Fördelar med halskrage för barn |